TrustedForm account holders who are receiving certified leads can use the TrustedForm API to claim the certificate provided with each lead. Doing so

 Content-Type: application/x-www-form-urlencodedheader, and encode the request body accordingly.

-- Use the API key provided on the "Settings" tab in the TrustedForm Application and the username 'API', please see the example below
+- In the Authorization header, use the API key provided on the "Settings" tab in the TrustedForm Application and the username 'API', please see the example below

 When you claim a certificate, you can pass the optional parameter

 reference We will store this value along with your claimed certificate.
 The use case for the reference parameter is you can pass your lead identifier, which will provide another reference point to the certified lead that you received.

 This will indicate which lead a certificate belongs to just by examining the certificate data.
 In the case that your publisher has passed you two leads with the same Certificate URL, this reference parameter will allow you to determine which lead it was originally passed with.

 If you are a LeadConduit customer, the LeadConduit Lead URL will be automatically sent as the reference.
 This allows you to refer back to the lead with which an individual certificate was collected.